 - Z. POST-INCIDENT RESPONSE TEAM A building-specific team designated by the Building Safety Team that includes appropriate school personnel, medical personnel, mental health counselors and others who can assist the school community in coping with the aftermath of a Serious Violent Incident or Emergency. - AA.
 RELOCATION CENTER A location established for providing temporary shelter or care for persons displaced by an emergency. - BB.
 REUNIFICATION AREA A predetermined location where parents or authorized persons can pick up students during an emergency. - CC.
 SCHOOL CANCELLATION A determination by school officials that a school or schools should not be in session for one or more school days due to an emergency. - DD.
 SERIOUS VIOLENT INCIDENT An incident of violent criminal conduct that is, or appears to be, life threatening.
 This situation warrants the evacuation or "Lockdown" of students and/or staff because of an imminent threat to their safety or health.
 Situations include, but are not limited to: riot, hostage taking, kidnapping and/or the use or threatened use of a firearm, explosive, bomb, incendiary device, chemical or biological weapon, knife or other dangerous instrument capable of causing death or serious injury. - EE.
 SHELTERING The emergency response of keeping students in school buildings and providing them with shelter when it is deemed safer for students to remain inside rather than to return home or be evacuated (e.g., air pollution problems, chemical spills, radiological emergencies).
 Staff and students or held in a designated shelter location or common area inside the building, inside a gymnasium, cafeteria or etc., during an emergency or medical emergency until things can be returned to normal or dismissal can be arranged. - FF.
 STAGING AREA A location selected generally within the outer perimeter to facilitate arriving resources and personnel responding for assignments. - GG.
 TERRORIST ACTION A hostile action taken by a person or group that has as its intent the commission of violent acts designed to instill fear, communicate a message and/or demand some action. - HH.
+TRAUMA Trauma means an emotional response to a deeply distressing or disturbing experience such as, but not limited to, an act of violence, natural disaster, abuse, neglect, or loss. - II.
+TRAUMA-INFORMED Trauma-informed means an understanding of trauma and how it affects the physical, emotional, and mental health of students and adults. - JJ.
+TRAUMA-INFORMED DRILLS Trauma-informed drills means avoiding tactics in training or drills that may introduce or activate trauma, such as the use of props, actors, simulations, or other tactics intended to mimic a school shooting, incident of violence, or other emergency - HH.
 TREATMENT AREA The location inside the inner perimeter to which the victims are evacuated for medical evaluation and emergency treatment prior to transport. - II.
-UNIFIED COMMAND The safety plan command system which ensures that the Incident Commander shall communicate and consult with the Superintendent prior to giving any order or instruction during or after the occurrence of a violent incident.
+UNIFIED COMMAND The safety plan command system which ensures that the Incident Commander shall communicate and consult with the Superintendent prior to giving any order or instruction during or after the occurrence of a violent incident